Exmouth Lifeboat Station: History

-Vessels trying to reach Topsham and Exeter have to negotiate the sandbanks at the mouth of the River Exe.
-Local people raised funds with the help of Lloyd's of London to purchase a lifeboat in 1803.
-A boathouse was built near Passage House but this was washed away in a storm in 1814.
-The RNLI revived Exmouth Lifeboat Station in 1858.
-A new boathouse was built near the beach, although the lifeboat had to be taken across the road before it could be launched.
-This boathouse was demolished and a new one built on the same site in 1903 to accommodate a larger lifeboat.
-The first motor lifeboat at Exmouth arrived in 1933 and a tractor was provided to speed up the movement across the road and beach for launches.
+A new lifeboat arrived in 1903, the second boat to be provided by Mrs J. Somes of Annery House, Devon, in memory of her late husband Joseph Somes, former MP for Dartmouth (constituency).
+To house the 35 ft boat, Joseph Somes (ON 519), the old boathouse was demolished, and a new boathouse was constructed on the same site, at a cost of £800.

+On the 5 November 1916, the lifeboat was launched into a south-east gale, to the assistance of the ship St Paul.
+With the lack of regular crew due to the First World War, the lifeboat crew was made up of entirely elderly men.
+A special letter of thanks and an additional award was granted by the committee of management.

+A motor-powered lifeboat was provided for Exmouth in 1933.
+The new 35 ft 6 in boat was essentially a P&S lifeboat, retaining sails, and oars, but fitted with a single 35-hp Weyburn AE6 6-cylinder petrol engine, delivering 7 kn.
+The lifeboat was funded from the legacy of the Rev. Charles Pemberton Eaton.
+At a ceremony on 29 August 1933, witnessed by a crowd of over 8,000 people, the lifeboat was named Catherine Harriet Eaton (ON 767), after the mother of the late donor.
+A Clayton launch tractor (T12) was provided in 1948.

 Exmouth received a brand new lifeboat Maria Noble (ON 916) on 1 October 1953 but it was not named until 1 September 1954.
-Her first service call was on the evening 19 September 1954 to investigate flashing lights and shouts for help near the Maer Rocks.
-The lifeboat secretary and coxswain lit up the scene with a car's headlights and they saw the 20 ft cabin cruiser Nicky which was at anchor but appeared to be sinking.
-The tide was too low to reach it with the lifeboat, but as soon as the water had risen sufficiently it was launched.
-Even now the lifeboat touched the bottom in the troughs between waves.
+Her first service call was on the evening 19 September 1954, to investigate flashing lights and shouts for help near the Maer Rocks.
+The lifeboat secretary and coxswain lit up the scene with a car's headlights and they saw the 20 ft cabin cruiser Nicky, which was at anchor but appeared to be sinking.
+At first, the tide was too low to reach it with the lifeboat, but it was launched as soon as the water had risen sufficiently.
+Even then, the lifeboat touched the bottom in the troughs between waves.
 The lifeboat took on board all the people from the Nicky and returned to station just 26 minutes after being launched.
-Coxswain Harold 'Dido' Bradford was awarded the RNLI Bronze Medal during this rescue.
+Coxswain Harold 'Dido' Bradford was subsequently awarded the RNLI Bronze Medal for this rescue.